Dr. Traci A. Zimmerman, Director

 STC Student Chapter

 The Society for Technical Communication offers a unique opportunity for members to seek recognition for their work and obtain professional contacts.
-STC is is the world's largest and oldest professional association dedicated to the advancement of the field of technical communication.
+STC is the world's largest and oldest professional association dedicated to the advancement of the field of technical communication.
 The Society's members span the field of the technical communication profession from students and academics to practitioners and managers.

 The James Madison University STC Student Chapter was established in the fall of 1999, offering students a venue for exploring networking and applied skills.